 We begin already lying on the floor.
 Curious?
 Review how to do an ATM before you try one!

 The scan in the beginning is in standing!
 Go easy.
 Do less.
 Feel more.
 Pay attention to how you do what you do, and only do what feels gloriously available, and delicious.
 This video below is an approximation of the lesson, as a reminder, but not as a determination of what you will do.
 Sometimes when doing a lesson, you would not even know I am moving.
 The beginning of the movement is enough.
 The intention is enough.
 Then, see how you change!
-Be sure to do a scanning process on your back as you begin.
-Play with the idea of not being goal oriented, and being goal oriented.
-Feel the movements associated with both states of mind.
-How does being goal oriented change your demeanor?
-How does it change your facial muscles?
+Be sure to do a scanning process on your back as you begin. |

 Categories